rstoyanchev/spring-websocket-test/README.md

 ## Overview

 Demonstrates Spring WebSocket and SockJS support in the Spring Framework.
+For a longer overview please see the [Spring Framework reference](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web.html#websocket).

 **IMPORTANT:** The `master` branch contains examples using Spring's `WebSocketHandler` including with SockJS fallback options.
 The `endpoint` branch contains examples of using JSR-356 `Endpoint` and `@ServerEndpoint`.